 Balayage is used to create different highlight and hair color effects such as Ombré, Sombré, Bronde, Ecaille and Color Melt.

-Common Add-On Services with Balayage are, Olaplex, Overlay, Shadow Root, Base Break and Lowlights
+Common Add-On Services with Balayage Highlights are Glaze, Shadow Root, Base Break, Lowlights and Olaplex.

 Foil highlighting is the process of using foil to separate strands of hair which have been woven out and will be lightened from strands of hair which will remain darker.

-Highlights can be very bold and streaky or very fine for BabyLights.
+Highlights can be subtle or bold.
 The highlights tend to be a consistent pattern of lightness from root to ends.
 Some clients prefer this to Balayage which is more subtle at the roots and bolder at the ends.

-Foil Highlights can easily combine Single Process color in between for natural looking gray coverage.
+We can easily combine Foil Highlights with a Single Process color in between for natural looking gray coverage.
 Low Lights can be easily applied in between the foils for a nice blend of highlights and lowlights as opposed to alternating highlight and lowlight.